sixtyoneeighty/devika/ARCHITECTURE.md

-# Devika Architecture
+# Mojo Architecture

-Devika is an advanced AI software engineer that can understand high-level human instructions, break them down into steps, research relevant information, and write code to achieve a given objective.
-This document provides a detailed technical overview of Devika's system architecture and how the various components work together.
+Mojo is an advanced AI software engineer that can understand high-level human instructions, break them down into steps, research relevant information, and write code to achieve a given objective.
+This document provides a detailed technical overview of Mojo's system architecture and how the various components work together.

 ## Table of Contents